View a printable version of this fact sheet.

 Attempts at Reform

 Rural schools face unique and complex challenges.
 Funding disparities between rural and urban communities mean fewer resources and opportunities for rural students.
-Many popular reforms can actually impede success in rural areas.
-These proposed reforms reveal a lack of appreciation of the particular issues facing rural schools.
+However, popular reforms can actually impede success in rural areas, as policymakers often do not have experience in rural areas.
+Their proposed reforms reveal a lack of consideration of the particular issues facing rural schools.
+Instead, nationwide and state-specific reforms should target rural areas.
+As shown in Why Rural Matters, more access to psychologists and school counselors and expanded gifted and talented programs for rural students are needed.
+A continuing initiative to drive up internet access for rural households is also required to give rural students and their families an equitable chance at success in the classroom and workforce.

 School Closures or Teacher Replacement

-Reform policies that require school closures or large scale replacement of teachers, such as those promoted under the No Child Left Behind Act, are impractical in rural areas, where local schools are often major employers.
-Such policies could put many people out of work, and the community would suffer economically from the destabilized job market.
-Additionally, because rural schools already suffer from teacher shortages, it is difficult to fill many of the vacancies left by mass teacher dismissals.
+Reform policies that require school closures or large-scale replacement of teachers, such as those promoted under the No Child Left Behind Act, are impractical in rural areas, where local schools are often major employers.
+Such policies could put many people out of work and the community would suffer from the destabilized job market.
+Additionally, because rural schools already suffer from teacher shortages, it would difficult to fill many of the vacancies left by mass teacher dismissals.

-A study published by the U.S. Department of Agriculture’s Economic Research Service shows that higher levels of education are associated with better economic outcomes in rural areas.
+Rural Education at a Glance, published by the U.S. Department of Agriculture’s Economic Research Service shows that higher levels of educational attainment are associated with better economic outcomes in rural areas.
 As the workforce becomes better educated, the area can attract more local businesses and expand the tax base desperately needed to support rural schools.

 - Embrace place-based education.
 Place-based education is a way of teaching that integrates standard curriculum requirements with local resources, history and nature.
 It allows community partners, the natural environment, and local history to shape instruction.
 Place-based education has been found to increase test scores across subjects and improve students’ critical thinking and attitudes toward learning.